-The Quick-sale customer is someone who has reached the point where they must fix a problem NOW.
+The sale orientated customer is someone who has reached the point where they must fix a problem NOW.
 It may be that they’ve put off solving their problem for too long and have gotten to the point where they simply cannot handle it any more, or they’ve had something happen that requires immediate attention.

 - Short, snappy and to-the-point web copy that is easily digestible- having high organic SEO is extremely helpful here, too.
 But always remember, if someone is in a super urgent hurry, they won’t want to wade through a lot of copy.